Empowering Yourself Against Everyday Stressors

 Knowledge without action is just mental masturbation.
 It feels good in the moment but doesn’t get you anywhere.

 So here’s your challenge: Pick one thing from this article—just one—and commit to implementing it in your life for the next 30 days.
-Maybe it’s reframing your thoughts when stress hits, prioritizing sleep, or leaning into your strengths more.
+Maybe it’s reframing your thoughts when it hits, prioritizing sleep, or leaning into your strengths more.

 Whatever it is, do it consistently because consistency separates the winners from the wannabes.